Ontario Regiment RCAC Regimental Museum: Historical Development

 The museum was founded in 1980 as the Ontario Regiment Ferret Club.
 Housed in a garage in north Oshawa, the collection began with nine fully restored surplus Canadian Ferret armoured cars.

 The club was relocated to a disused dairy farm on Oshawa's 8th Concession for much of the 1980s before finding a permanent home on the Oshawa Airport lands, one of the many British Commonwealth Air Training Plan sites for allied pilots during the Second World War.

 Collections

 Historic Vehicle Section (Ferret Club)

 The museum's collection contains over 70 vehicles, including jeeps, carry-alls, carriers, tanks and a motorcycle.
 Aside from fully restored Bren Gun Carrier and M24 Chaffee, a pair of M4A2(76)W HVSS, and one unrestored Centurion, there are also a number of foreign-operated vehicles including a Scania HLVW prototype.

 Other highlights of the collection include two M60A3s and two M551A1 Sheridans.
 A number of ex-US Army M113A2s are maintained and driven regularly, as are the M113C&R Lynx.
-Softskin vehicles include a number of examples of different Canadian military pattern vehicles, as well as many jeeps and examples of the Dodge M37.
+Soft-skin vehicles include a number of examples of different Canadian military pattern vehicles, as well as many jeeps and examples of the Dodge M37.
 Post-war trucks are also on display.